Home Renovation Insurance

 Relying on your contractor's or tradesman's insurance may not always be the correct course of action.
 Many contractors only have Public Liability cover which is not sufficient as no one is taking full responsibility for the works in progress.
 Public Liability Insurance only covers negligent acts and it is sometimes a very lengthy and costly process to prove this.

-A nearly completed build that is seriously damaged by fire, flood or storm could result in a serious loss which could be life-changing and really does not bear thinking about, so minimise your exposure to risk by protecting yourself with the appropriate Site Insurance cover.
+A nearly completed building that is seriously damaged by fire, flood or storm could result in a serious loss which could be life-changing and really does not bear thinking about, so minimise your exposure to risk by protecting yourself with renovation insurance from Self Build Zone.